PTLin84/Visual-Inspection/README.md

  - Dataset used - [MVTEC Anomaly Detection Dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad).
 This dataset is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) License (CC BY-NC-SA 4.0), which means it is not allowed to use it for commercial purposes.
  - Images resized to 224x224.
+ - To use the dataset, download the datasets for the object types you want to train/test with, put the entire folder with the name of the object under a directory named data.
+Then the dataloader will be able to load all images from that dataset with 'good' and 'anomaly' labels and details of labels, e.g., 'good', 'crack', 'hole', etc.

 ## Evaluation